Generic selectors

 Want to learn more about chemical equations?

-The online chemical equation simulations on this page will help you to better understand how chemical equations work and the laws that govern them.
+The online simulations of chemical equations on this page will help you to better understand how chemical equations work and the laws that govern them.
+We will discover what a chemical equation is, what chemical formulas are and how the balancing a chemical equation can be done.

-Chemical equations are symbolic representations of chemical reactions.
+A chemical equation is a symbolic representation of a chemical reaction.
 These equations describe the changes that occur in the atoms and molecules of substances that are combining or decomposing during a reaction.

 Chemical equations are written in the form of chemical formulas that represent the substances involved in the reaction.
 For example, the chemical equation for the combustion of methane is: